Ofsted policy and guidance for whistleblowers

 If you believe that a child is or children are at immediate risk of harm, you should refer your concern to the children’s social care department of the local authority area where the child lives or report this to the police.
 This includes children living in or supported by agencies that are run independently of the local authority.

-NSPCC Whistleblowing Advice Line
+NSPCC Whistleblowing Advice Line.

-The NSPCC has officially launched its Whistleblowing Advice Line.
 This has been developed to provide support to employees wishing to raise concerns over how child protection issues are being handled in their own or other organisations.

 The NSPCC Whistleblowing Advice Line can be reached on 0800 028 0285.